karpathy/karpathy.github.io/nntutorial.md

 var y_derivative = (out3 - out) / h; // -2.0
 ```

 Lets walk thought `x` for example.
 We turned the knob from `x` to `x + h` and the circuit responded by giving a higher value (note again that yes, `-5.9997` is *higher* than `-6`: `-5.9997 > -6`).
-The division by `h` is there to just normalize the circuit's response by the (arbitrary) value of `h` we chose to use here.
-Technically you want the value of `h` to be infinitesimal, but in practice `h=0.000001` or so works okay.
+The division by `h` is there to normalize the circuit's response by the (arbitrary) value of `h` we chose to use here.
+Technically, you want the value of `h` to be infinitesimal (the precise mathematical definition of the gradient is defined as the limit of the expression as `h` goes to zero), but in practice `h=0.00001` or so works fine in most cases to get a good approximation.
 Now, we see that the derivative w.r.t. `x` is `+3`.
 I'm making the positive sign explicit, because it indicates that the circuit is tugging on x to become higher.
 The actual value, `3` can be interpreted as the *force* of that tug.

-> The derivative with respect to some input can be computed by tweaking the input by a small amount and observing the effect on the output value.
+> The derivative with respect to some input can be computed by tweaking that input by a small amount and observing the change on the output value.

 By the way, we usually  talk about the *derivative* with respect to a single input, or about a **gradient** with respect to all the inputs.
-The gradient is just made up of the derivatives of all the inputs concatenated in a vector.
-Notice now that if we let the inputs respond to the tug by following the gradient a tiny amount (i.e. we just add the derivative on top of every input), we can see that the value increases, as expected:
+The gradient is just made up of the derivatives of all the inputs concatenated in a vector (i.e. a list).
+Crucially, notice that if we let the inputs respond to the tug by following the gradient a tiny amount (i.e. we just add the derivative on top of every input), we can see that the value increases, as expected:

 ```javascript
 var step_size = 0.01;